syllabicat/VBloodKills/README.md

 ﻿# VBloodKills

-Send system message when killing VBlood bosses.
+Sends system message when killing VBlood bosses.

 Use at your own risk :)